man-netcat/dynamic-names-generator/README.md

-Enhanced version of the generator for the EU4 mod [Dynamic Names Redux](https://steamcommunity.com/sharedfiles/filedetails/?id=3512012035)
+Personalised version of the generator for the EU4 mod [Dynamic Names Redux](https://steamcommunity.com/sharedfiles/filedetails/?id=3512012035)

 Original code and credit goes to [Jey the Count](https://steamcommunity.com/profiles/76561198315499375)